ishtatann/SpaceTradersUnitySDK/docs/SystemsApi.md

 Get Market

 Retrieve imports, exports and exchange data from a marketplace.
-Imports can be sold, exports can be purchased, and exchange goods can be purchased or sold.
+Requires a waypoint that has the `Marketplace` trait to use.
 Send a ship to the waypoint to access trade good prices and recent transactions.
+Refer to the [Market Overview page](https://docs.spacetraders.io/game-concepts/markets) to gain better a understanding of the market in the game.

 ### Example
 ```csharp